plotly/plotly.R/README.md

 ## Getting Started

-### ggplot2 converter
+### Web-based ggplot2 graphics

 If you use [ggplot2](http://cran.r-project.org/package=ggplot2), `ggplotly()` converts your plots to an interactive, web-based version!
-It also provides sensible tooltips, which can help us decode values encoded as visual properties in the plot.
+It also provides sensible tooltips, which assists decoding of values encoded as visual properties in the plot.

 ```r
 library(plotly)